We work in North Ayrshire to:

 - monitor the performance of their products in use and act on feedback from consumers

-The UK Government supplies more information on Product Safety for Manufacturers and Product Liability and Safety Law.
+The UK Government provides information on Product Safety for Manufacturers and Product Liability and Safety Law.

 Under the Competition Act, anti-competitive agreements between businesses are illegal.
 For example, it is against the law to fix high prices or abuse your market position.